 2. The Training Plan: Run-Walk-Run Method (8-10 Weeks)

-The run-walk-run method is fantastic for beginners and those building endurance.
-It allows your body to adapt without overexertion.
-Here's a typical progression, but feel free to adjust based on how you feel.
+The run-walk-run method is fantastic for building endurance while allowing your body to adapt without overexertion.
 Aim for 3-4 sessions per week, with rest days in between.

 Weeks 1-2: Building the Base